bupy7/xml-constructor/README.md

 License
 ---

-**xml-constructor** is released under the BSD 3-Clause License.
+**xml-constructor** is released under the BSD-3-Clause License.
 See the bundled `LICENSE.md` for details.